 Most national professional and accrediting organizations have endorsed a proposal set forth by the American Association of Colleges of Nursing to promote the DNP as the entry level for advanced nursing practice.
 Currently, nurse practitioners and nurse administrators in Louisiana must go outside the state to earn the DNP.
 In Lafayette Parish alone, nurse practitioners are currently enrolled in programs at Chatham University, Memphis State University, University of Alabama at Birmingham, University of Alabama at Huntsville, and University of South Alabama.
 This represents an increased cost to students due to out-of-state tuition and lost tuition dollars for the state of Louisiana.
 An additional need for an instate program is created by the inherent risk of "brain drain" as students leave the state to meet their educational needs.
 For example, one Houston university is promoting a stipend of \$60,000 per year to nurses pursuing an accelerated doctoral degree.
 If accepted into the program the students must agree to provide at least three years of service as a nursing faculty member in Houston or elsewhere in the Texas Gulf Coast region after graduation.
-As nurse practitioners are exposed to the variety of opportunities available in other states and are recruited by educational institutions and health care agencies, there is a potential for out-migration of the highly educated professionals who are so desperately needed in Louisiana.
+As nurse practitioners are exposed to the variety of opportunities available in other states and are recruited by educated professionals who are so desperately needed in Louisiana.